ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

       - for wide matrices w/ linearly independent rows:
         - most concise solution
         - $x = A^{T}(AA^{T})^{-1}b $ (uses right inverse)
-    - common where number of cols is greater than number of rows
   - *all zero (rows) in A' need to be matched with zero entries in b' for the system to have a solution*
   - more advanced:
     - consider: $BA\bar{x} = B\bar{b} $